jsduenass/Stewart_Gough_platform_UNAL/readme.md

 The process started by getting acquaintance with the platform.
 After an onsite visit of the platform, the team received the corresponding documentation and produced a [file](project_structure.txt) containing a log with every one of the files received.

 ```
-find >  project_structure.txt
+tree /f >  project_structure.txt
 ```

 This analysis proof fruitful and provided a starting path '/ENTREGA-FINAL-RC-380-2011/CONTROLADORES/PRISMMATIC/cd/Software' to begin the search.

 The file 'MoveSG.m' under '\ENTREGA-FINAL-RC-380-2011\CONTROLADORES\PRISMMATIC\cd\Software\GUI_V3\' becomes a starting point to test the Software